 These vehicles have CO2 emissions of less than 50g/km and can travel at least 96km (60 miles) without any emissions at all.

-Energy Saving Trust has classified the size of electric vans as:
+Energy Saving Trust have classified the size of electric vans as:

 This means there is an extra classification of ‘medium’ compared to OZEV’s classification.
 This is to make it easier for users to identify van models of a suitable size.
-Vans in the ‘medium’ category would be eligible for the same maximum grant amount as those in the ‘large’ category (£5,000).
+Vans in the ‘medium’ category would be eligible for the same maximum grant amount as those in the ‘large’ category, £6,000.

 Electric van FAQs

 Electric vans are cheaper to run than diesel or petrol vans due to the lower cost of electricity per mile.
-As well as potentially large savings on fuel, vehicle maintenance is usually cheaper and for a pure electric van, there is no Vehicle Excise Duty (road tax) to be paid.
+As well as potentially large savings on fuel, vehicle maintenance is usually cheaper and for a pure electric van, there is no Vehicle Excise Duty (road tax) to be paid until April 2025.
 There are no tailpipe emissions of carbon dioxide (CO2) or nitrogen oxides, so you’ll help improve the air quality in the area you drive.

 The guide below will answer many of the questions you might have before making the switch to an electric van.
 Alternatively, you can download our electric van FAQs as a PDF.